huggingface/diffusers/docs/source/en/using-diffusers/conditional_image_generation.md

 ### Generator

-A [`torch.Generator`](https://pytorch.org/docs/stable/generated/torch.Generator.html#generator) object is used to enable reproducibility in a pipeline by setting a manual seed.
+A [`torch.Generator`](https://pytorch.org/docs/stable/generated/torch.Generator.html#generator) object enables reproducibility in a pipeline by setting a manual seed.
 However, you can also use a `Generator` to generate batches of images and iteratively improve on an image generated from a seed as detailed in the [Improve image quality with deterministic generation](reusing_seeds) guide.

 You can set a seed and `Generator` as shown below.
-Creating an image with a `Generator` should return the same result each time now, instead of randomly generating a new image.
+Creating an image with a `Generator` should return the same result each time instead of randomly generating a new image.

 ```py
 from diffusers import AutoPipelineForText2Image